Soralsei/rr100-rhoban/doc/documentation.md

 ```
 All subsequent instructions are then executed inside of this base Ubuntu image.
 > [!NOTE]
-> The notation ubuntu:18.04, follows the name:tag standard for naming Docker images which you will also see in this projects Dockerfile
+> The notation ubuntu:18.04, follows the name:tag standard for naming Docker images which you will also see in this project's Dockerfile

 Another common set of instructions is the `ADD`/`COPY` instructions.
 These instruction are very similar in that they both copy files into a container but `ADD` has additional functionnality. `ADD` can automatically extract standard compression formats into a container and can also be used to fetch resources from a URL.
 > [!TIP]
 > You'll mostly want to use `COPY` for copying files from one stage to another in a multi-stage build or if you need files from your build context (your host project files) inside of your containers. `ADD` is best for when you need to download a remote artifact as part of your build and should be used instead of manually fetching files with `wget` or `curl` and `tar`.
 See the [Best practices for Dockerfile instructions](https://docs.docker.com/develop/develop-images/instructions/#add-or-copy) for more details

 Another pair of useful and similar instructions is the `ARG`/`ENV` pair of instructions. `ARG` and `ENV` both declare and assign variables. `ARG` defines a build-time variable that can be used to declare build arguments for the Dockerfile as well as variables that can only be used in the *build* context (meaning that they're out-of-scope when using `RUN` instructions which are executed inside intermediate containers during the build). `ENV` is used to declare and assign **environment variables** in containers and can be used in `RUN` instructions.

-> [!NOTE]
-> For more information on when to use `ENV`, see [here](https://docs.docker.com/develop/develop-images/instructions/#env)

 Finally, one of the most useful (if not *the* most useful) instructions in Dockerfiles is the `RUN` instruction.
 It is used to execute arbitrary shell commands to create a new layer on top of the current image.
 The `RUN` instruction is commonly used along `apt`/`apt-get` to install required packages inside images.